Skip to main content

 Header: X-API-Key: bb_your_api_key_here

-• POST /mcp — JSON-RPC messages
+• POST /mcp — JSON-RPC requests

 • DELETE /mcp — terminates the session